Snapstromegon/hoeser.dev/src/blog/2022-01-27-rki-dashboard.md

 ### But why is it so large?

 The dashboard does a lot of things and also the components it uses are shared between dashboards and download other dependencies on their own.
 This leads to a JS payload of 2.1MB spread over 84 requests.
 This is 10.3MB of uncompressed JavaScript.
-At that point even the included React library isn't noticable anymore.
+At that point even the included React library isn't noticeable anymore.

 ### So huge data makes things slow - It's as fast as possible?